kubernetes/website/docs/concepts/storage/persistent-volumes.md

 Once both feature gate and aforementioned admission plug-in are turned on, an user can request larger volume for their `PersistentVolumeClaim` by simply editing the claim and requesting bigger size.
 This in turn will trigger expansion of volume that is backing underlying `PersistentVolume`.

-Under no circustances a new `PersistentVolume` gets created to satisfy the claim.
+Under no circumstances a new `PersistentVolume` gets created to satisfy the claim.
 Kubernetes will attempt to resize existing volume to satisfy the claim.

 ## Types of Persistent Volumes